Gold ETFs vs. Gold Mutual Funds- Which One Is Better?￼

 - A crucial feature that is also a major benefit is that gold ETFs do not involve any hidden charges which reduce the overall earnings of the investor.

 - Gold ETFs are a cost-effective investment because it does not involve storage costs and making charges like physical gold.
-The expense ratio involved with these ETFs is quite low as well.
-Plus, these investment options do not have exit loads, unlike mutual funds.
+Plus, these investment options do not have exit loads, unlike mutual funds as these can be sold directly in the market.

-- Long-term capital gains (LTCGs) earned from gold ETFs will be taxed at 20% and indexation will be applicable.
-On the other hand, short-term capital gains (STCGs) are considered income and taxed as per the investor’s income tax slab rate.
+- Capital gains earned from gold ETFs are considered as short-term capital gains (STCGs) and taxed as per the investor’s income tax slab rate (recent change in Finance Bill 2023).

 What Are Gold Mutual Funds?